mpodolinsky/mpodolinsky.github.io/altitude_estimation.md

 Developed, tested, and deployed a robust algorithm enabling agricultural drones to estimate their altitude using only a front-facing LiDAR sensor—supporting reliable low-altitude flight without GPS or downward sensors.

 - Fewer sensors reduce cost and risk of hardware failure
-- Can be used as a primary or backup height estimator for greater robustness
+- Can be used as a primary or backup altitude estimator for greater robustness
 - More accurate than GPS in complex and irregular environments

 ### **Technical Stack**